 Permission for converting 26 wind turbines in Portugal was already granted in November 2013.
-After the first successful test phase and two turbines being equipped with further optimised rotor blade extensions, five turbines have now been retrofitted at two different wind farms.
+Following a successful test and optimisation phase, the first wind farm consisting of ten turbines was equipped with the rotor blade extension in the autumn of 2016.